art reviews

 Dinorah was telling me you’re like her mentor in some ways.

-’ve created foundations just to give studio space to them, just to give money to them.
+Chuck Close — I’ve always spent a lot of time visiting studios; its harder now since so many places are not wheelchair accessible, so it’s hard for me to get into studios to see stuff.
+I’m on eleven boards and I work very hard for young artists.
+I jury them, I give prizes to them, I’ve created foundations just to give studio space to them, just to give money to them.
 I’ve always been interested in future generations from mine, how they see the issues with which they live, as opposed to when I came up.
 Now I’m functioning in the art world as an old fart, blue chip, whatever, and you know, I have my feelings about what’s going on.
 A lot of it I like and a lot of it I don’t.
 So to say I’m a mentor or something seems self congratulatory, I’m not doing it as sort of good works.
 I do it because I’m interested.

 For the most part, for me, most things I see these days are not very interesting.